-A security package was granted by DCC, as part of the Group's bond programme for the benefit of holders of senior bonds, finance lessors and other senior financial creditors.

-The obligations of DCC are guaranteed by the Group, Glas Cymru (Securities) Cyfyngedig and Dŵr Cymru (Holdings) Limited.
+A security package was granted by Dŵr Cymru Cyfyngedig (DCC), as part of the Group's bond programme for the benefit of holders of senior bonds, finance lessors and other senior financial creditors.
+The obligations of DCC are guaranteed by the Company, Glas Cymru (Securities) Cyfyngedig and Dŵr Cymru (Holdings) Limited.
 The main elements of the security package are:

-- a first fixed and floating security over all of DCC's assets and undertaking, to the extent permitted by the Water Industry Act, other applicable law and its licence; and - ii) a fixed and floating security given by the guarantors referred to above which are accrued on each of these companies' assets including, in the case of Dŵr Cymru (Holdings) Limited, a first fixed charge over its shares in DCC.
+i) a first fixed and floating security over all of DCC's assets and undertaking, to the extent permitted by the Water Industry Act, other applicable law and its licence; and ii) a fixed and floating security given by the guarantors referred to above which are accrued on each of these companies' assets including, in the case of Dŵr Cymru (Holdings) Limited, a first fixed charge over its shares in DCC.

 The Group's Class A Bonds of £1,052m (2020: £1,042m) benefit from a guarantee from Assured Guaranty (Europe) Plc.
-Assured Guaranty's credit rating is graded as A2/AA by Moody's and Standard & Poor's respectively and is not rated by Fitch.
-The credit rating of the Class A bonds has therefore defaulted to the higher of the financial guarantor's rating or the underlying rating of these bonds, of A3/A-/A from Moody's, Standard & Poor's and Fitch respectively.
-The underlying rating (A3/A-/A) reflects the standalone credit quality of these bonds without the benefit of the guarantee from Assured Guaranty and is the same as the credit ratings of the Group's Class B bonds of £1,378m (2020: £1,691m).
+Assured Guaranty's credit rating is graded as A2/AA by Moody's, Standard and Poor's and is not rated by Fitch.
+The credit rating of the Class A bonds has therefore defaulted to the higher underlying rating of these bonds of A3/A-/A from Moody's, Standard and Poor's and Fitch respectively.
+The underlying rating reflects the standalone credit quality of these bonds without the benefit of the guarantee from Assured Guaranty, and is the same as the credit ratings of the Group's Class B bonds of £1,378m (2020: £1,691m).